Secondary admission guidance

 Moving on to secondary school is one of the most important events in any child's life.
 At this time you are naturally concerned to do the best for your children, but you may feel uncertain about what to do.
 Our aim is to make it as easy as possible for parents to understand the application process.

-Most parents prefer their children to go to the local school and a place can nearly always be found for them without difficulty.
-Sometimes, however, parents prefer a school outside their own area but may find that all the places have to be allocated to local children.
+Most parents prefer their children to go to the local school and a place can nearly always be allocated for them without difficulty.
+Sometimes, however, parents prefer a school outside their own area and may find that a place cannot be allocated.
 Inevitably, therefore, some parents will be disappointed.
-Our secondary admissions booklet contains all the information you need to understand the arrangements for the transition of children to Herefordshire Secondary schools.

-Please get in touch with Dawn Skyrme, Admissions Officer - Secondary Transfers, 01432 260925 if you need any help or advice.
-Dawn will be happy to help.
+If you need help or advice please get in touch with Dawn Skyrme - Secondary Transfers Admissions Officer on 01432 260925 who will be happy to help.

-It is important to download and read the following documents before making an application for a secondary school place:
+It is important to consider the following information before making an application for a secondary school place:

 - Children out of year guidance